-The purpose of this tutorial is to ease new users of xpdrainage into the software.
+The purpose of the tutorials is to ease new users of InfoDrainage into the software.
 There is a brief overview of the software, covering all the basic aspects of the user interface, followed by a more in depth tutorial.

 We will begin by getting familiar with main aspects of the user interface.

-From here we can start a new project, open an existing one, save a project, print it and exit from xpdrainage.
+From here we can start a new project, open an existing one, save a project, print it and exit from InfoDrainage.
 For more information about this topic, go to File Menu.

 The Preferences settings allow designation of units, color theme and general software operation settings.
 For more information about this topic, go to Preferences.

-- Under the File menu, select Templates.
-You will see the Template Manager where we can view, import, merge, edit and save templates.
+- Under the File menu, select Object Templates.
+You will see the Object Templates form where we can View, Import, Merge, Edit and Save templates.

-- Once you have created a template, you can save the template (*.xptx) file for use in other designs.
-Furthermore, you can Open or Import another template file for use in your design.
-The Open option will replace any pre-existing template data.
-Importing a template file will provide you with a list of templates to import to your template list and merge the options available.
+- Once you have created a Template, you can save the Template (*.idtx) file for use in other designs.
+Further, you can Open or Import another Template file for use in your Design.
+Open will replace any pre-existing Template data, whereas importing a Template file will provide you with a list of Templates to Import to your Template list and merge the options available.

-This allows you to save a zip file together with all the associated files suitable for transferring to a colleague or client, or to the Innovyze Help Desk.
-You can choose to include Results, CAD data, GIS data, Images or Surface Data, and Network data.
-Rainfall data will be included by default.
+This allows the user to save a zip file with all the associated files together suitable for transferring to a colleague or client, or to the Innovyze Help Desk.
+The user can choose to include Results, CAD data, GIS data, Images or Surface Data, Network data and Rainfall data will be included by default.
 For more information about this topic, go to Transmit Design.